 1984 to PRESENT DAY

-Trafton Academy was founded in August 1984 when a group of concerned parents was searching for a quality education for their children.
+Trafton Academy was founded in August 1984 when a group of concerned parents was searching for a state approved, quality education for their children.
 Although Trafton is not associated with the former Trafton Academy in Baton Rouge (now Dunham School) nor Trafton Academy in Houston, Texas, the same person organized our new school.
 Trafton was built to include nine separate buildings with two classrooms in most buildings.
 This was done with the thought that if the school failed, the buildings could be converted into apartments.
 Little did the original organizers anticipate the success in Trafton’s future!

 Trafton Academy originally began with grades kindergarten through ninth.
 Tenth and eleventh grades were added over a two year period with the intent of having a graduating class during the third year.
 Economics proved this to be a hardship.
 The school was reorganized as GADD Corporation in 1987 with Dr. Gene McDonald, retired principal of SLU Lab School, being hired as principal.
 Dr. McDonald remained with Trafton as principal until his retirement in May 2008.
 Our school gym was named in his honor as the “Gene P. McDonald Gymnasium”.